isarogo/passphraser/README.md

 results in something like:

-`WieldLaityStTitan
-Your password (1/2) is WieldLaityStTitan.
-It is 17 characters long and not a known pwned password HarmJcSlumpAnyCon
-Your password (2/2) is HarmJcSlumpAnyCon.
-It is 17 characters long and not a known pwned password`
+`Your password (1/2) is KindStareAbcGala.
+It is 16 characters long and not a known pwned password Your password (2/2) is VetoPantSawPansy.
+It is 16 characters long and not a known pwned password `